typescript-eslint/typescript-eslint/docs/getting-started/linting/TROUBLESHOOTING.md

 ## I get errors telling me "The file must be included in at least one of the projects provided"

 This error means that the file that's being linted is not included in any of the tsconfig files you provided us.
-This happens when users have test files, config files or similar that are not included.
+This happens when users have test files, config files, or similar that are not included.

 There are a couple of solutions to this, depending on what you want to achieve.